DOG GOT OUT AND BIT PERSON – COMPENSATION FOR MEDICAL BILLS & SCAR

-- If someone approaches your dog, ask them to wait and let your dog sniff and familiarize themselves with the person before allowing the person to pet your dog.
+- If someone approaches your dog, ask them to wait and let your dog sniff and familiarize themselves with the person before petting the dog.

 Dogs are great companions; they provide us with love, protection, support and comfort.
-Nevertheless, it is up to owners to properly train and socialize their dogs, and for others to approach a dog with care.
+Nevertheless, it is up to the dog owner to properly train and socialize their dog, and for others to approach a dog with care.
 By utilizing these safety tips, we can safeguard ourselves, our loved ones, and our own dogs from the severe consequences of dog bites and other violent situations.

-At the Rochlin Law Firm, we handle many dog bite cases every year – bringing claims against the dog owner’s homeowner insurance to recover medical bills, lost wages, compensation for scars, and more.
+At the Rochlin Law Firm, our attorneys handle many dog bite cases every year.
+We pursue claims against the dog owner’s homeowner insurance to recover medical bills, lost wages, compensation for scars, and more.
+The dog bite does not have to occur in the home.
+Insurance will cover a dog bite on the street or a park.
 If you or someone you know has been injured by a dog, please contact us.